 Staff and Management Team

-Overall management responsibility for the WOSU Public Media is held by the General Manager, who reports to the reports to the Vice President, University Communications.
+Overall management responsibility for WOSU Public Media is held by the General Manager, who reports to the Vice President of University Communications.
 Day-to-day operations are supervised by a variety of directors.

 |WOSU Leadership Team|